The Naked Gun (2025 film): Plot

 Lieutenant Frank Drebin Jr. of the LAPD Police Squad singlehandedly dispatches a gang of bank robbers while disguised as a schoolgirl.
-Unbeknownst to him, this was a distraction to steal a gadget called the "P.L.O.T. ("Primordial Law Of Toughness") Device" from a safe deposit box.
+Unbeknownst to him, this was a distraction to steal a gadget called the "P.L.O.T. ("Primordial Law of Toughness") Device" from a safe deposit box.
 Police Chief Davis reassigns Frank when his over-the-top law enforcement becomes a legal liability.
-While paying tribute to his late father Frank Drebin Sr., he prays to him to send him a sign of his approval, like an owl for example.
+While paying tribute to his late father Frank Drebin Sr., he prays for him to send him a sign of his approval, suggesting an owl as an example.

 Frank investigates software engineer Simon Davenport's fatal car crash, deeming it suicide, but notices a matchbook at the scene.
 Simon's sister Beth, a crime novelist, argues otherwise, but Frank discourages her from investigating further.
 Frank finds Richard Cane, Simon's wealthy employer at Edentech, at the company's tech expo.
-After they mutually appreciate the Black Eyed Peas, Cane donates a self-driving electric car to Police Squad – which wreaks havoc with Frank behind the wheel – and invites Frank to his personal nightclub.
+After they mutually appreciate the Black Eyed Peas, Cane donates a self-driving electric car to Police Squad—which wreaks havoc in self-driving mode with Frank behind the wheel—and invites Frank to his personal nightclub.
 Frank notices the matchbook found at Simon's crash site has the same logo as the nightclub.

-Cane privately demonstrates how he will use the stolen P.L.O.T.
-Device to revert humans to their primitive nature, culling the population for his fellow billionaires, who will be safely insulated in a bunker.
+Cane privately demonstrates how he will use the stolen "P.L.O.T.
+Device" to revert humans to their primitive nature, culling the population for his fellow billionaires, who will be safely insulated in a bunker.
 Frank, while interrogating one of the bank robbers, learns about the deposit box, which was Simon's, connecting the two cases.
 At Cane's club, Beth distracts Cane with improvised scat singing while Frank fights many goons to access security footage, discovering that Simon met discreetly with a journalist.
 Davis suspends Frank after Cane reveals Frank's activities.
 Beth stays with the demoralized Frank, and he finally considers moving on from memories of his late wife.
 Frank and Beth spend a romantic weekend at an alpine lodge.
 They have a threesome with a magical snowman, but the snowman turns violent after they neglect it, forcing Beth to kill it.